Recent & Ongoing Work

 2016 ASA Conference and Annual Meeting

-I’m on the Environmental Justice and the Performance of Place panel at the American Studies Association's Conference in Denver this November 17th-20th.
+I was on the Environmental Justice and the Performance of Place panel at the American Studies Association's Conference in Denver November 17th - 20th, 2016

-The theme of the Conference is Home/Not Home:Centering American Studies Where We Are.
-Our panel explores the intersection of environmentalist rhetoric and performance around the idea of ecological space as home/not home.
-Of particular interest are the ways that environmentalists mobilize concentric and overlapping geographical scales of home (community, state, nation, planet) to make value claims for specific home places, and the ways in which activists leverage aspects of the Western imaginary around particular places to both support and trouble the ways these framings have justified ecological devastation.
+The theme of the Conference was Home/Not Home:Centering American Studies Where We Are.
+Our panel explored the intersection of environmentalist rhetoric and performance around the idea of ecological space as home/not home.
+Of particular interest were the ways that environmentalists mobilize concentric and overlapping geographical scales of home (community, state, nation, planet) to make value claims for specific home places, and the ways in which activists leverage aspects of the Western imaginary around particular places to both support and trouble the ways these framings have justified ecological devastation.
 The panel also touched on the ways environmentalist performances are sited and distributed as they occur in particular spaces but appeal to an international imagination.
-My presentation will focus on recent work in Lesotho with Memory of a Drowning Landscape.
+My presentation focused on recent work in Lesotho with Memory of a Drowning Landscape.